MicrosoftLearning/mslearn-fabric/Instructions/Labs/08c-data-science-train.md

     module: 'Train and track machine learning models with MLflow in Microsoft Fabric'
 ---

-# Use notebooks to train a model in Microsoft Fabric
+# Train and track machine learning models with MLflow in Microsoft Fabric

 In this lab, you'll train a machine learning model to predict a quantitative measure of diabetes.
 You'll train a regression model with scikit-learn, and track and compare your models with MLflow.